YCChenVictor/blog-frontend/src/posts/software/dsa/sorting/main.md

 ### Quick Sort

 Quick sort is a widely used sorting algorithm that follows the divide-and-conquer approach.
 It works by selecting a pivot element from the array and partitioning the other elements into two subarrays, according to whether they are less than or greater than the pivot.
 The process is then recursively applied to the subarrays until the entire array is sorted.
-For more information, please refer to [quick sort]({{site.baseurl}}/dsa/2023/06/02/quick-sort.html)
+For more information, please refer to [quick sort].

 ### Binary Search